FudaWiki/fudawiki-files/hanafuda/games/roku-tan.md

 {.is-info}

 **If all players run out of cards** before the yaku is made, the player with the **greater number of card points** is paid **2 shares** by the other player.

+> Optional: You may also play such that the dealer deals 10 cards to each player and 8 cards on the field.
+In this case, all cards of the deck will be used, and it will be impossible to run out of cards without forming 6 ribbon cards.
+{.is-info}

 ## Card Values
 The card values used in this game are completely standard, the same as used in [Hachi-Hachi](/en/hanafuda/games/hachi-hachi).
 Note that captured card values do not matter unless all players run out of cards before anyone has completed the yaku.
 |Card Type|Value|Number in Deck|